morse-simulator/morse/doc/morse/user/integration.rst

 The core of MORSE is pure and independent of any specific robotic implementation.
-To make it possible to integrate easily with your architecture, MORSE proposes a *middleware* layers which bridge this gap, both for services with the concept of :doc:`overlays` and for datastream with the concept of `datastream handler` (this page).
+To make it possible to integrate easily with your architecture, MORSE provides *middleware* layers which bridge the gap, both for services with the concept of :doc:`overlays` and for datastreams with the concept of `datastream handler` (this page).

 .. _compatibility-matrix: